jwodder/versioningit/docs/notes.rst

 ``versioningit`` follows `Semantic Versioning`_, in which the major version component is incremented whenever a breaking change is made.
-Moreover, the basic ``pyproject.toml`` interface to ``versioningit`` can be considered very stable; the only changes to expect to it will be the addition of new features and the occasional patching over of corner-case bugs.
+Moreover, the basic :file:`pyproject.toml` interface to ``versioningit`` can be considered very stable; the only changes to expect to it will be the addition of new features and the occasional patching over of corner-case bugs.
 Nearly all breaking changes will be to the library or custom method API; if you've written any code that uses this part of the API, you are advised to declare the next major version of ``versioningit`` as an upper bound on your ``versioningit`` dependency.

 .. _Semantic Versioning: https://semver.org